TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/Index.rst

 This manual was originally written by Kasper Skårhøj.
 It was further maintained, refreshed and expanded by François Suter.

-A first version of the security chapter has been done Ekkehard Guembel and Michael Hirdes and we would like to thank them for this.
+The first version of the security chapter has been written by Ekkehard Guembel and Michael Hirdes and we would like to thank them for this.
 Further thanks to the TYPO3 Security Team for their work for the TYPO3 project.
 A special thank goes to Stefan Esser for his books and articles on PHP security, Jochen Weiland for an initial foundation and Michael Schams